mohdazlanabas/iswmc_monitor_01/README.md

 ## Database

 The application uses a PostgreSQL database.
 The schema is defined in `index.js` and the tables (`sgp`, `mrf`, `ltp`) are created automatically when the application starts if they do not already exist.

+---

+## Developer Information

+This program and application were developed by Azlan.
+Email: coderazlan@gmail.com